andrewbrg/rulepilot/README.md

 result = RulePilot.evaluate(rule, criteria);
 ```

-We can add additional requirements to the ruleset, for example apart from the above-mentioned conditions, we can also
+We can add additional requirements to the rule, for example apart from the above-mentioned conditions, we can also
 require that the user is either `over 18` years old or `has a valid student card`.

 Take note of how the `conditions` property is now an array of objects.